arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-Now we are almost back to our original workflow code: it's clean and concise, we just got 3 extra ? symbols around.
+Now we are almost back to our original workflow code: it's clean and concise, we just got 3 extra `?` symbols around.

 Let's take another leap.

 ### Collections

 Quite often a function returns a collection of items, not just a single item.
-To some extent, that's a generalization of null case: with Nullable<T> we might get 0 or 1 results back, while with a collection we can get 0 to any n results.
+To some extent, that's a generalization of `null` case: with `T?` we might get 0 or 1 results back, while with a collection we can get 0 to any n results.

 Our sample API could look like this: